Passing your Driving Test (PDA)

 - Unroadworthy car (usually brake lights, indicators or tyres)

-- Unlicenced car (usually overdue rego)
+- Unlicenced car (usually overdue registration)

 Having got past the paperwork and vehicle checks, there are many reasons why a candidate might fail the PDA.

 - Not being familiar with road rules. i.e. not properly reading (and re-reading) the Department of Transport’s ‘Drive Safe’ book.
 Driving is a serious business and you should approach it with the correct ‘adult’ attitude.
-If you attempt the test without having studied the theory (in the Drive Safe book) as well as properly learning the practical side of driving, and asking lots of questions along the way, then you are definitely going to fail your PDA!
+If you attempt the test without having studied the theory (in the Drive Safe book) as well as properly learning the practical side of driving, and asking lots of questions along the way, then you are almost definitely going to fail your PDA!
 The Department of Transport assessors are only doing their job, and if you demonstrate in the PDA that you don’t know the road rules they simply can’t let you loose on the roads with a Driver’s Licence.

 Other reasons include:

 - NERVES!!!
-(Try to get a good night’s sleep and prepare as you would for any exam)
+(Try to get a good night’s sleep and prepare as you would for any exam) – and bring a bottle of water.

 - Failing to look left at T junctions (both on the road and in car parks) – a really common one!